jbilander/Amiga_DB23_video_adapter/README.md

 ***

-I'm using a cut-down DB25 to DB23 here and because of that I didn't solder the PCB flush against the connector as you would normally do, this to make the PCB fit in the slighly larger plastic shroud of the DB25.
+I'm using a cut-down DB25 to DB23 here and because of this I didn't solder the PCB flush against the connector as you would normally do, this is to make the PCB fit in the slighly larger plastic shroud of the DB25.
 Solder the mini-slide switch as the last step after the 23-pins for easier soldering:

 <a href="images/Amiga_DB23_video_adapter_rev1a_pic37.jpg">
 <img src="images/Amiga_DB23_video_adapter_rev1a_pic37.jpg" width="256" height="192">